-Article 79 of the Majalla plays a procedural evidential role, determining that the signatory is legally bound by his own testimony.
+Article 79 of the Majalla plays a procedural role, determining that the signatory is legally bound by his own testimony.
 The procedure of Shar'i review consists mainly of the husband's admission that he recognizes the woman presented before the court as his lawful wife.
-In no-less common cases involving a request for establishment of kinship ties between the parents and their children, this is when couples are married outside of the Shari'a court under customary polygamous matrimony, have children, and later seek the court's ratification – usually in order to claim social benefits to which they have a right as Israeli citizens.
-The court evokes article 333 of the Qadri Code, dealing with the establishment of kin ties (nasab).
+In no-less common cases involve a request for establishment of kinship ties between the parents and their children – when couples are married outside of the Shari'a court under customary polygamous matrimony, have children, and later seek the court's ratification, usually in order to claim social benefits to which they have a right as Israeli citizens – The court evokes article 333 of the Qadri Code, dealing with the establishment of kin ties (nasab).

-Given the unmitigated jurisdiction of the Qadis to apply and interpret Shari'a, the Qadi in Beersheba could have opted to restate and clarify the husband's obligations to equality between the wives, as required by Islamic law, and use the court hearing to directly inform women of their reserved right under article 38 of the Ottoman Family Rights Law to insist that monogamous clauses be introduced into their marriage contract.
-Yet seldom do they do so.
-Not only does it routinely fail to inform both parties of the full extent of their marital rights and obligations under the Ottoman Family Right's law, the Majalla and the Qadri Pasha code, the Shari'a court in Beersheba also derelicts its duty to assure the observance of the Shar'i concept of justice between the co-wives, a mandatory precondition under Islamic law for permitting the practice of polygamy amongst Muslims.
-Thus in ratifying polygamous marriages in such a succinct manner, the Shari'a court not only reneges on its responsibility to uphold Israeli criminal law, but also Islamic law, determining that the court educate and hold the polygamous husband accountable to the various obligations and limitations religious law places on his marriage.
-This legal culture is not, it seems, mere oversight: court records reveal that such obligations and limitations are seldom even mentioned.
-This is so even despite the fact that Shar'i impediments regarding the truthfulness of the husband's admission are stated as a routine part of the procedure.
+Given the unmitigated jurisdiction of the Qadis to apply and interpret Shari'a, the Qadi in Beersheba may opt to restate and clarify the husband's obligations to equality between the wives, as required by Islamic law, and use the court hearing to directly inform women of their reserved right under article 38 of the Ottoman Family Rights Law to insist that monogamous clauses be introduced into their marriage contract.
+Yet seldom does he do so.
+Not only does he routinely fail to inform both parties of the full extent of their marital rights and obligations under the Ottoman Family Right's law, the Majalla and the Qadri Pasha code, the Qadi also derelicts his religious duty to assure the observance of the Shar'i concept of justice between the co-wives, a mandatory precondition under Islamic law for permitting the practice of polygamy amongst Muslims.
+Thus, the Shari'a court not only reneges on its responsibility to uphold Israeli criminal law, but also Islamic law, determining that the court educate and hold the polygamous husband accountable to the various obligations and limitations religious law places on his marriage.
+This legal culture is not, it seems, the product of mere oversight: court records reveal that such obligations and limitations are seldom even mentioned.
+This is so even despite the fact that Shar'i impediments regarding the truthfulness of the husband's admission are stated as a routine part of the procedure, as mentioned before.

-According to the criminal prohibition against polygamy, Qadis are authorized to sanction polygamous marriages only in unusual and extreme cases, such as a husband's prolonged absence or his irreversible and permanent descent to mental or physical invalidity.
-The current investigation into recent court records from Beersheba reveal that at no time did the Qadi make mention of the criminal status of polygamy incurring harsh criminal sentencing, nor make any reference to these exceptional cases afforded by law.
+According to the criminal prohibition against polygamy, Qadis are authorized to sanction polygamous marriages only in unusual and extraordinary cases, such as a husband's prolonged absence or his irreversible and permanent descent to mental or physical invalidity.
+The current investigation into recent court records from Beersheba reveal that at no time did the Qadi make any mention of the criminal status of polygamy incurring harsh criminal sentencing, nor make any reference to these exceptional cases afforded by law.

 According to the guidelines for the State Attorney's Office regarding the enforcement of the prohibition against polygamy, in order to file charges against an individual suspected of being involved in a polygamous marriage, the state must produce evidence of a binding marriage ceremony.
-Although the undocumented customary marriage do not consist such evidence, but the Ratification of polygamous marriage by the Shari'a court constitutes such evidence, and demonstrates the gap between the law on books and the law in action.
+Although the undocumented customary marriage do not qualify as such necessary evidence, the ratification of polygamous marriage by the Shari'a court does, demonstrating the gap between the law on books and the law in action.
 The next part will address specific court records that will further illustrate this gap.

 The Mechanism of Customary Polygamy and the legal transparency of Women and children